con-dog/con-dog/README.md

 # I'm Connor #
 #### I like to develop *unique* projects ####

-NOTE: I am currently in the process of moving offline work to this repo so it looks a bit bare :)
+Most of what I build never sees GitHub, I just keep it local for myself :)